Services

 Tailored Programs

-Our exercise groups are designed to support people at every stage of the cancer journey, including those preparing for surgery through targeted prehabilitation, individuals currently undergoing chemotherapy or radiation, survivors rebuilding strength, mobility and confidence after treatment, and those living with long-term or ongoing side effects.
+The exercise groups are designed to support people at every stage of the cancer journey, including those preparing for surgery through targeted prehabilitation, individuals currently undergoing chemotherapy or radiation, survivors rebuilding strength, mobility and confidence after treatment, and those living with long-term or ongoing side effects.
 Each participant is supported with care that reflects their current health needs and personal recovery goals.

 Breast Cancer